NousernameSG/FurtherQ-Problem-Sets/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many great, and probably more interesting papers out in the wild, but most of them are catered to the exam standard, so many great questions are thrown in the dumpster in the process.
-This paper is meant to be based on the <a href=https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2022syllabus/4049_y22_sy.pdf> Cambridge-Singapore O Levels Additional Mathematics Syllabus </a> but the style of questions in this paper will defer from the norm.
+There are several intriguing papers publicly available.
+However, because these exam papers are set in such a way to prepare students for their eventual undertaking of O Levels, some great questions are thrown out due to certain restrictions or protocols for preparing the examination's questions.
+This Problem Set is based on the <a href=https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2022syllabus/4049_y22_sy.pdf> Cambridge-Singapore O Levels Additional Mathematics Syllabus</a>, but the style of questions in this paper may differ from the normal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>